nsenave/Helm-Charts/charts/massive-attack/README.md

 # Massive Attack Helm Chart

-Helm chart to deploy Massive Attack UI, Back Office and Postgres database from the chart proposed by Bitami
+Helm chart to deploy Massive Attack UI and API from the chart proposed by Bitami

 This chart is not fully generic but we tried to be as less specific as possible